THE GOD OF BOTH JEWS AND GENTILES

 Therefore we conclude that a man is justified by faith apart from the law.
 Or is He the God of the Jews only?
 Is He not also the God of the Gentiles?
 Yes, of the Gentiles also…

 Justification (a declaration of righteousness before God) by faith was the reason given for the Protestant Reformation.
 The story is that Martin Luther, a Roman Catholic Priest, travelled to Rome for the purpose of gaining favour with God and an inner assurance of his salvation.
 He probably visited the prison pictured above.
 It is reported that as he ascended a stairway into a church, step by step on his knees, reciting prayers on each step, he jumped to his feet, exclaiming the Scripture, “The just shall live by faith.”
-He returned to Germany where he nailed his declaration of salvation by faith, and not by the keeping of the law, to the the door of a church, along with many other theses.
+He returned to Germany where he nailed his declaration of salvation by faith, and not by the keeping of the law, to the the door of a church.
 As they say, “the rest is history.”
-What Luther and many others hoped would be a reformation in the Church became a high wall of division.
-The action of the Church courts, and unwise people on both sides of the issue, eventually produced different denominations.
+What Luther and many others hoped would be a reformation in the church became a high wall of division.
+The action of the church courts and unwise people on both sides of the issue, eventually produced different denominations.
 It could’ve been different.
 For example, Acts 15:1-11.
 Why was there not a new denomination or an independent church body formed in the first century?
 We may want to take time now to think about that question.

 PRAYER FOR TODAY:

 Lord Jesus, help me to always “hold the truth in love.”
 I pray You will enable me to be part of resolving strongly held differences as Peter was in Acts 15.
 I ask for greater wisdom.
-You promised that if I would ask You would give wisdom liberally (James 1:5).
+You promised that if I would ask You would give wisdom liberally.
 Amen!

 100 PERSONAL WORDS: